metno/productstatus/README.md

 * Retrieving files from other sources

 Once made available, data is regularly accessed by a diverse and heteorogenous selection of downstream processing systems.
-Some of these systems need to be notified about new product generation, and can often make use of metadata such as reference time and process lineage.
+Some of these systems want to be notified that a new product is available, in order to update user interfaces, provide metrics, start a process, fill caches, or similar tasks.

-When a product is persisted, in form of a file or object, it may be registered in the Productstatus index.
-See [data model](#data-model) for details about what information is persisted.
-Upon registration, an event is emitted on a message queue, so that downstream consumers are notified immediately of its existence.
+When a product is persisted on disk, it is usually in the form of a file.
+This file may be scanned for metadata and submitted to Productstatus for indexing.
+After successfully indexing the metadata, a message is emitted on a publish/subscribe message queue, so that downstream consumers are notified immediately of its existence.

-Registration in the Productstatus index might happen using a command-line utility, which could also extract useful metadata.
+See [data model](#data-model) for details on what information is persisted.

 ## Data synchronization